minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 candidates are up for race @stratmann-2017[p.~9].
 PAC contributions in particular depend on the incumbency status of the candidate, since incumbents receive more contribution on average @Selling2023 @fouirnaies2014financial.
-When academic papers like @Weschle_2022a examine factors such as those mentioned above, they find that increased campaign spending is associated with higher vote shares for representatives.
+When academic papers like that of #cite(<Weschle_2022a>, form: "prose") examine factors such as those mentioned above, they find that increased campaign spending is associated with higher vote shares for representatives.

 == Campaign Contributions and Representatives' Voting Decisions.